Racial views of Winston Churchill: Impact

 In 2002, after Churchill was named the Greatest Briton of all time, journalist Amy Iggulden wrote an article collating some of Churchill's comments on race.
 According to an article by Amit Roy in 2003, Indians had traditionally seen Churchill in a negative light and his imperialist views as racist.
 In 2010, Madhusree Mukerjee wrote Churchill's Secret War which discussed about the possible role Churchill played in the Bengal famine.
 By the mid-2010s, there had been increase in discussion of the topic and several media outlets questioned whether there would be a reassessment of Churchill's legacy.
 Labour parliamentary candidate Benjamin Whittingham gained wide attention when he called Churchill a white supremacist in 2014.

 During the George Floyd protests in the United Kingdom in June 2020, the statue of Winston Churchill in Parliament Square, London, was vandalised with spray paint with the phrase "was a racist" being scrawled underneath his name.
 The public outrage this caused was widespread both in the UK and abroad and garnered much media coverage which ultimately furthered public discussion of Churchill's views on race.
 In July, a BBC News at Ten report featured Indian historian Rudrangshu Mukherjee saying that Churchill was "seen as the precipitator of mass killing" due to allegations of his failure in the Bengal famine.
 Claims of anti-South Asian racism were also made against Churchill by Oxford University professor Yasmin Khan.
 Historians Tirthankar Roy and James Holland criticised the accuracy of the report.
 The historian Max Hastings also criticised the report for failing to contextualise Churchill's actions and former Panorama journalist Tom Mangold of uncritically endorsing a "woke" view of Churchill as a racist.
 In October, Churchill College launched Churchill, Empire and Race, to critically examine Churchill's views and actions relating to empire and race.
 In 2021, the programme was abruptly terminated following a dispute with the college's leadership.
 In 2022, Tariq Ali wrote Winston Churchill: His Times, His Crimes.

 Various historians and academics have interpreted Churchill's views on race differently.
-Black studies specialist Kehinde Andrews accused Churchill of having the same racial views as Hitler, and of being "the perfect embodiment of white supremacy", an accusation he later made against the Queen, Elizabeth II, describing her similarly as "the number one symbol of white supremacy in the entire world", while historian Andrew Roberts said that "Churchill could be accused of paternalism, but certainly not race-hatred.
+Black studies specialist Kehinde Andrews accused Churchill of having the same racial views as Hitler, and of being "the perfect embodiment of white supremacy", an accusation he later made against the Queen, Elizabeth II, describing her similarly as "the number one symbol of white supremacy in the entire world", while popular historian Andrew Roberts said that "Churchill could be accused of paternalism, but certainly not race-hatred.
 No racist would describe Jawaharlal Nehru as “the light of Asia”, or the Indian Army as displaying “glorious heroism and martial qualities” in the way that Churchill did".
 Richard M. Langworth believes that critics ignore Churchill's political and moral growth during the course of his life.
 In addition, he says that critics oversimplify the complexities of the period on issues of race when criticizing Churchill.
 He accuses them of leaving out Churchill's positive comments on race, quoting out of context and not presenting evidence that Churchill tried to prevent the Bengal famine.